You can set the app name in two places: In the agent's configuration file and in New Relic's user interface. These have two different effects.

 - Select Save application settings.

-You can also change the app's alias with New Relic's REST API (v2).
+You can also change the app's alias with the New Relic REST API.

 Change the application identifier

-Give each application a primary name in its config file.
+Give each application a primary name in its config file (or with environment variables, agent API calls, or other supported "local" configuration methods).
 This name is an identifier the data collector uses to distinguish one application from another.
 If two applications share a name, then their data will be aggregated in the UI.

 For example, if five of your applications are named App A and one app is named App B, the UI will display two apps: App A and App B.

 If you change the app identifier, a new application will appear in the New Relic user interface with the new name, and data will stop reporting to the app with the old name.